devcpune/kaleidoscope/projects/README.md

 The 'projects' directory contains all the different projects added by the contributors.

-Following directory structurs is followed:
-**DevCPune/kaleidoscope/projects**
-- < project name >
-  - < github username > _ < project name >
-    - source/
-    - output/
-    - README.md

-Example:
-**DevCPune/kaleidoscope/projects**
-- Dragon
-  - Starboy42_Dragon
-    - source/
-    - output/
-    - README.md

-Please refer to CONTRIBUTING.md under docs/ for more details on how to add your projects.
+Please refer **[CONTRIBUTING.md](https://github.com/devcpune/kaleidoscope/blob/master/docs/CONTRIBUTING.md)** for more details on how to add your projects.